Bira/octopus-carnival/_posts/2020-11-16-salamander.md

 **Whirlwind of Fire** that does the same damage in a Close Burst 3 and recharges on a 6.

-It can also attack with a Reach 2 **Tail Lash** that's a little than the spear and slides the target 1 square.
+It can also attack with a Reach 2 **Tail Lash** that's a little weaker than the spear and slides the target 1 square.
 I suppose it will mostly use that for the slide, since the spear is better in all other respects.

 ### Salamander Firetail